DeMarkAnalytics/selenium-cucumber-ts/README.md

 # cucumber-selenium-typescript

-Blatantly stolen and ported to typescript from: https://github.com/selenium-cucumber/selenium-cucumber-ruby
+Idea from this ruby project and ported to typescript: https://github.com/selenium-cucumber/selenium-cucumber-ruby

+Not all steps are implemented but there are enought implemented to be very useful.

 ## how to use:
 Add to your project
-`yarn add -D @symbolik/selenium-cucumber-ruby`
+`yarn add -D @symbolik/selenium-cucumber-ts`

 In your `cucumber.js` file you'll need to add the following: at the top: